ab2ou/xtts-continuous-narration/README.md

 ## 📋 Prerequisites

-Before running the project, make sure you have the following installed on your system:
+Before running the project, make sure you have the following installed on your system (if running locally):

 1. **Python 3.10+**
 2. **FFmpeg**: Required for audio processing and cleaning.